 I saw Bastille in concert.
 They were very good.
 I hadn’t been to a concert in years.
 It was fun to feel young again.

 Mr. 5 dates didn’t drink much so I posted an ad on Craigslist looking for a drinking buddy.
-I met someone who was thoroughly not my type, but it was funny because he had posted a similar ad and got way more dick pics than I did.
+I met someone who was thoroughly not my type, but he had posted a similar ad and got way more dick pics than I did.

 I invited some friends to dinner and we started a monthly bougie dinner club – a girlfriend, my ex and my friend in Baltimore.
 It was my new ragtag group.

 I learned that my bike brake pads were, I think the word he used was, smoked.
 I need to take better care of my bike and, you know, not bike when I can’t brake.

 I started foam rolling after reading Taller, Slimmer, Younger: 21 Days to a Foam Roller Physique.
 I need to do this more often.
 My poor aching body.

 I saw the Yayoi Kusama exhibit: Infinity Mirrors.
 It was one of the most talked about art exhibits in the world this year.
 I missed seeing art but I do not need to stand in this many lines.
 It drives the Type-A in me crazy.

 I threw a tea party and bought a dress in a lemon print.

 I tried out minimal running shoes based on reading The New Primal Blueprint: Reprogram Your Genes for Effortless Weight Loss, Vibrant Health and Boundless Energy and fell in love.
 But time will tell how my knees feel.